antares-tech/kuiper/README.md

 ### TODO in usages

+- List all APIs (and their examples) for appClient and serviceClient
 - What kind of data will app get on `appClient.getServices ()`
-- List all config options for `appClient`
+- List all config options for `appClient.init ()`
-- List all config options for `serviceClient`
+- List all config options for `serviceClient.init ()`
 - Examples of other config option usages